openscope/openscope/documentation/airport-guides/sawh.md

 `Ushuaia TMA` including areas from the `Río Grande TMA` and `Punta Arenas FIR` (delegated to Ushuaia TMA for arriving traffic)

 ## Restricted Airspace
-There is no restricted airspace within or in the vicinity of the Ushuaia TMA, but the terrain is enough of a challenge
+There is no restricted airspace within or in the vicinity of the Ushuaia TMA, but the terrain is challenging enough.

 ## Airports of Interest

+### SAWO
+Base Aeronaval Ushuaia (Ushuaia Aeronautical Base)
+1nm North of SAWH

+Although its runway proved to be inadequate for civil aviation, due to its size and orientation, Ushuaia's old airport is still used for military and GA traffic.

 ### SCGZ
 Guardiamarina Zañartu Airport
 23nm East of SAWH

 Guardiamarina Zañartu Airport is a Chilean military airfield serving the town of Puerto Williams, the southernmost city in the world.
 There is one commercial route serving the airport, a DAP flight to Punta Arenas (SCCI).

-### CC52
-Base Aeronaval Ushuaia (Ushuaia Aeronautical Base)
-1nm North of SAWH

-Although it's runway proved to be inadequate for civil aviation, due to its size and orientation, this military airfield is still used for military and GA traffic.

 ## Additional Resources
 - <a href="http://ais.anac.gov.ar/aip" target="_blank">Argentina AIP</a>